 Another challenge I experienced when switching abruptly to a vegan diet was rethinking how I structure a meal and learning how to cook without meat, eggs, and dairy.
 I took a vegan cooking course, and the chef explained to us that you really have to learn about binders – what can hold food together – when cooking vegan meals, because we are used to binding food together using animal products (making meatballs or burgers by mixing ground meat/mince with eggs, for example).
 The other common mistake I made a lot in the early days was trying to replicate my favorite meals, but with meat substitutes.
 These never turned out as good as the real thing, except in the case of vegetarian burgers.
 These days I can make a natural, unprocessed veggie burger that I’d take over a beef one any day of the week (but that’s just me!).

 Oh, and in case you are wondering, my husband still eats a low-meat diet.
-His cholesterol is medicated and in control, so he is no longer strictly vegan.
-I eat a varied diet with a combination of vegan, vegetarian, and meaty dishes these days, choosing to restrict the quantity of meat we buy so I can spend extra for organic or sustainably farmed meat.
-If I can buy direct from a local farm whose farming practices I’m comfortable with, I will do so with less concern about it being certified organic.
+His cholesterol is medicated and in control, so he is no longer strictly vegan but prefers plant-based eating.
+I eat a varied diet with a combination of vegan, vegetarian, and meaty dishes, choosing to restrict the quantity of meat we buy so I can spend extra for organic or sustainably farmed meat.
+If I can buy direct from a local farm with whose farming practices I am comfortable, I will do so with less concern about it being certified organic.
 I recognize that getting organic certification is extremely difficult, and there are lots of farmers out there who have low-intensity, non-industrial farms but cannot be considered fully organic across all of their operations.
 I rely on organic certification in the supermarket much more heavily than in the farm shop.

 Leave a Reply